dawsonc/recipes/CONTRIBUTING.md

         - `tests`: contains the `recipes_test` package used to unit test the recipes interface.

-## Issues
+## GitHub

 We use [GitHub issues](https://github.com/dawsonc/recipes/issues) to track project development, including new features and bugs to fix.

-## Pull requests

-Please submit your contributions via a [pull request](https://github.com/dawsonc/recipes/pulls).
+Submitting an issue or contributing a fix for an open issue is a great way to get started!

+Once you have completed your feature/fix/etc., please submit your contributions via a [pull request](https://github.com/dawsonc/recipes/pulls).
+After a (hopefully constructive and helpful) code review, your change can get merged into the main code!
+To help code review go smoothly, please follow some of the guidelines below.

-## Code standards
+## Contributor guidelines

-TODO@dawsonc add some guidelines, including tests and CI.
+Here are some things to keep in mind while working on this project.

+- Any new features or code paths should be covered by unit tests.
+Any changes to existing code should come with accompanying updates to the unit tests (either to catch a previously-uncaught bug or to test the new behavior).
+- Code should prioritize readability and be well-commented.
+- TODO@dawsonc style guide?
+- Code should be auto-formatted.
+    - Go code should be formatted with `gofmt`.
+    - HTML and JS should be formatted with `TODO@dawsonc`.
+- Update the documentation sooner rather than later.

+These points mirror the checklist in the PR template, so addressing them early and keeping them in mind will help set your code up for a successfull code review!